rohit-chandra/taxi_demand_predictor_old/README.md

-## Taxi demand predictor service 🚕
+## Taxi Demand Predictor Service 🚕

 This repo is aimed at making it **easy to start playing and learning** about **MLOps**.